kairosProject/ApiDoctrineMongoDBODMLoader/README.md

 The system needs to take the item identifier from the request.
 Two parameters will be introduced to determine its place, and one more to define the identifier field.
 So the bag name, the parameter key and the identifier name have to be injected.

+A document manager has to be provided at the instantiation to access the connection.

 #### 4.2) getQueryBuildingEvent algorithm

 The getQueryBuildingEvent method is in charge of the query building event instantiation.